Your basket is currently empty!

 By participating in activities that encourage empathy and compassion towards others’ needs and challenges, you may find greater satisfaction from helping others while simultaneously building your own resilience against cognitive decline.

-So, next time you notice changes in your memory or thinking abilities, remember: staying active mentally and physically while nurturing meaningful with others could help protect your precious grey matter from age-associated deterioration for years to come.
+So, next time you notice changes in your memory or thinking abilities, remember: staying active mentally and physically while nurturing meaningful connections with others could help protect your precious grey matter from age-associated deterioration for years to come.

 The Role of Genetics in Brain Ageing